-Why is a 401(k) a bad idea?
+Why are 401(k)’s a bad idea?
 Why don’t rich people use them?
 And seriously, are they worthy of being called a scam?

-And that list is just the tip of the iceberg for why 401(k)’s are a terrible tool for wealth building and almost never used by the wealthy as a strategy for financial expansion.
+That list is just the tip of the iceberg for why 401(k)’s are a questionable tool for wealth building and almost never used by the wealthy as a strategy for financial expansion.

-What may be noteworthy is that I was raised by a Certified Public Accountant (CPA) who was an IRS agent for 30+ years, so I started studying the tax code by age 13.
-I also read books about this topic in my spare time, study it intensely, and yes, regularly dig through the dreaded IRS tax code which is now an estimated 74,608-pages long.
+What may be noteworthy is that I’ve been studying the tax code for decades, read books about this topic in my spare time, and regularly dig through the dreaded IRS tax code which is an estimated 74,608-pages long.

 Thankfully, the online version of the tax code lets you search by topic.
 Phew!

 However, if you’re not keen to believe me, you can also listen to financial experts like Grant Cardone or James Altucher, who share my perspective that 401k’s are a scam.
 In Grant’s words, “The 401(k) is merely where you kiss your money away for 40 years hoping it grows up.”

 As James puts it, “[401k’s] are scams.
 This is another trillion dollar industry that has a lot of money at stake if people stop believing in the mythology bolted to the scam… Then there is revenue-sharing between employers and 401k plan managers.
 Is this legal?
 Yes.”

 I also created 7-figures of wealth by my early thirties, own a portfolio of residential and commercial rental properties, and traveled the world playing National and International Rugby, all paid for by business assets and income-producing investments.
 I’m not saying that I’m Bill Gates, but I certainly know a thing or two about how to create financial freedom and smart tools for achieving it.

 What created financial freedom for me was not money within a 401k that I can’t access for decades.